-The Operating Characteristics of the large diffusion pumps are given in Table 4 on page 12.
-The graphs in Figure 2 through Figure 5 on page 14 show air speed and throughput as a function of inlet pressure.
-The dimensions of the inlet flange that connects to the system to be evacuated are given in Table 6 on page 15 through Table 12 on page 18
+The Technical Characteristics of the large diffusion pumps are given in Table 4.
+The graphs in Figure 3 through Figure 6 show air speed and throughput as a function of inlet pressure.
+The dimensions of the inlet flange that connects to the system to be evacuated are given in Table 6 through Table 12.